 This is based on the readily availability of the COVID-19 vaccine for staff and students and diminished cases of COVID-19 in the Kansas City metro area as documented by the local health department and CDC lifting restrictions.
-The only exceptions to the 5 Days In-Person would be in the cases of quarantined/isolated students or staff.
+The only exceptions to the 5 Days In-Person would be in individual cases of quarantined/isolated students or staff or for the school if COVID-19 numbers rise quickly for staff and students.